Trzcianne: History

 According to the records of Alexander Jagiellon, Grand Duke of Lithuania, the first Catholic church in Trzcianne was built before 1496 and it survived c.
 100 years.
+Trzcianne was the location of one of the Roman Catholic churches within the Grand Duchy of Lithuania where the priests had to know the Lithuanian language according to the Grand Duke of Lithuania Alexander Jagiellon in 1501.
 The current, fourth church in Trzcianne was built in 1846 and consecrated in 1860.
 Town rights were granted before 1700 and revoked in 1801.
 The first Jews arrived in Trzcianne in the 18th century.

 Trzcianne was annexed by Prussia in the First Partition of Poland in 1795.
 In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw.
 After the dissolution of the duchy, the village passed to the Russian Partition of Poland.
 It became part of the so-called Pale of Settlement, where Jewish settlement within the Russian Empire was allowed, thus by the 20th century, Jews were a majority of Trzcianne's population, making it a shtetl.
 In the 1909 census, 98% of Trzcianne's population was Jewish.
 There is still an old Jewish cemetery in the village, but it is not tended by anyone.

 According to the 1921 Polish census, the village had a total population of 1,434 people.
 Of these, 1,401 were Jews.
 The remaining 33 inhabitants were Catholic Poles.
 There were 177 residential buildings in the village.

 World War II

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was first occupied by the Soviet Union.
 When the Germans occupied the area in June 1941, they set fire to the whole village.
 Then, they gathered together more than 1,000 local Jews in the neighboring village of Zubole.
 The Jews were kept in the gravel pit and then in a barn for almost a week before the series mass executions took place.
 400 to 700 Jews were murdered.
 The rest of the Jews were released.
 In autumn of 1941, a ghetto was created in Trzcianne.
 It lasted until November 2, 1942, when the Jews from the ghetto were sent to the Bogusze transit camp.
 A few weeks later, with Jews from surrounding town and villages, they were sent to Treblinka and Auschwitz death camps.
 Right before World War II, there were about 2,500 Jews living in the village, only 25 Trzcianne Jews survived the Holocaust.

 Both during and after World War II, many inhabitants of Trzcianne were deported to Kazakhstan by the Soviets.

+After German occupation ended in 1944, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+The Polish anti-communist resistance was active in Trzcianne, and in 1945 it raided a local communist police station.